PrefectHQ/prefect/docs/core/idioms/piping.md

 task_1(arg, keyword=1).pipe(task_2, keyword=2).pipe(task_3, keyword=3)
 ```

+Notice how this reads strictly left-to-right, and doesn't require us to invent
+intermediate variable names.

 To make this more readable as the number of tasks in the pipeline increases, you
 may consider the "call chain" formatting style: